PSHE at Banks Road Primary School

 The aim of PSHE at our school is to engage pupils in a robust and comprehensive curriculum that takes a mindful approach that supports both emotional literacy, social skills and personal development.
 We want our pupils to build strong and positive relationships with their peers as unique human beings.
 With this in mind, lessons set out the specific knowledge and skills we intend our pupils to obtain.

-We plan and deliver our PSHE curriculum using a whole school approach through a combination of complimentary Schemes of Work: Jigsaw, No Outsiders and Life -Wise.
+We plan and deliver our PSHE curriculum using a whole school approach through a combination of complimentary Schemes of Work: Jigsaw and No Outsiders.
 Weekly lessons are taught from Jigsaw with all year groups working on the same theme at the same time, thus ensuring thorough and consistent coverage from EYFS to Year 6.

 The mindful approach to PSHE is developed in 3 main ways: